12th and Lewis Street

 • Museum Studies Minor (21 hours)

+This list is complete as of Fall 2020.
 For a complete list of course offerings from the Department of Anthropology, see the General Bulletin.

-(1) Introduction to Anthropology Research Methods (ANTH 3310)
+- Introduction to Anthropology Research Methods (ANTH 3310) or Ethnographic Methods (ANTH 3300)

-The Anthropology Department offers a large suite of additional electives that undergrads can choose to take if they desire to further than anthropological education.
+The Anthropology Department offers a large suite of electives that undergrads can choose to take if they desire to further than anthropological education.
 See the course offerings in the General Bulletin for a complete listing.

-** For an anthropology course to count toward your major requirements, you must pass the course with a grade of C or better.**
+** For an anthropology course to count toward your major requirements, you must pass the course with a grade of C- or better.**

 Course # |